Daryn Kagan: Personal life

-Kagan sees her story as one of "reinvention," and she speaks around the country on that topic.
-Kagan is Jewish.
-Her great-grandfather was a Russian immigrant named Eiser Cohen who came to the United States through Ellis Island.
-Cohen settled in Milwaukee, Wisconsin.
+Kagan sees her story as one of "reinvention," and speaks around the country on that topic.
+She is Jewish, and her great-grandfather was a Russian immigrant named Eiser Cohen who came to the United States through Ellis Island and settled in Milwaukee, Wisconsin.
 Her grandfather, Jack Kagan, later moved to the Los Angeles area.
 Her mother, Phyllis Kagan, is a breast cancer survivor who has appeared on CNN discussing the disease.
 Kagan has a younger sister named Kallan, an executive at Arc Productions, and an older brother named Mark.

-Kagan was an athlete: she was on her high school track team and remains an avid runner.
-She has been on ESPN sports radio providing her insight.

 In September 2004, Kagan became romantically involved with radio talk show host Rush Limbaugh, but they broke up in February 2006.

-Kagan has adopted a three-legged cat, Tripod, and a dog, Darla Louise, from rescue shelters.

 Kagan is married to Trent Swanson and is stepmother to his two daughters.
 The marriage took place sometime before 2015.

+Kagan has adopted a three-legged cat, Tripod, and a dog, Darla Louise, from rescue shelters.